pieterbonnet/pbDateComputation/README.md

 These 4 classes implement the **AnnualEvent** interface, allowing them to be used in the same array, for example.

-#### A class to indicate periods of closure or holidays, for the class DaysProcessingRegion
+#### A class to indicate periods of closure or holidays, for the class RegionDatesWorked

 - ClosurePeriod

 #### A class to calculate, for the same region, the working days, closed days, etc. according to holidays, closure periods and working days of the week.

-- DaysProcessingRegion
+- RegionDatesWorked

 #### A class to work with multiple regions, which do not have the same public holidays or vacation periods, for example.